SINTEF/Splipy/doc/index.rst

 Overview
 ========

-The *GeoMod* module exports a handful of convenient classes.
+The *splipy* module exports a handful of convenient classes.
 Please see :doc:`basic_classes` for more information.

-.. currentmodule:: GeoMod
+.. currentmodule:: splipy
 .. autosummary::
    :nosignatures: